 This International Women’s Day, we are thinking about women’s experiences of homelessness.
 It is a complex and varied issue, as no two women are the same.

-There are many factors that can affect women’s experiences of homelessness.
+There are many factors that can affect the experiences of women’s homelessness.

 In this blog, we are focusing especially on the link between domestic abuse, also referred to as domestic violence, and women’s experience of homelessness.
 Below is a snapshot of some of the key data and information on the topic.
 You can find more information and resources on our Frontline Network partner’s website, Leeds Women’s Aid.